3-450. Exemption from citrus fruit standardization; definitions

-I. All monies collected by the supervisor pursuant to this section shall be deposited in the citrus, fruit and vegetable trust fund established by section 3-447.
+I. All monies collected by the associate director pursuant to this section shall be deposited in the citrus, fruit and vegetable trust fund established by section 3-447.

 J. The procedures prescribed by this section also apply for producers and shippers to rescind an exemption that was previously granted under this section.
-The rescission becomes effective on July 1 of a year as determined by the supervisor.
-No rescission may take effect until the exemption has been in effect for at least two years.
+The rescission becomes effective on July 1 of a year as determined by the associate director.
+A rescission may not take effect until the exemption has been in effect for at least two years.